umeshpawak/-Adani-Enterprises-Stock-Analysis-Dashboard-/README.md

 Data is imported from a CSV file and processed within Power BI using calculated columns and DAX measures.

-## 🧠 Key Insights & Analysis

-This dashboard helps answer key business and trading questions:

-### 📅 Time-Based Questions
-- What was the average closing price over the last quarter?
-- How do Open/Close prices behave monthly or seasonally?
-- Are there recurring trends in specific months?

-### 📈 Price Movement & Technicals
-- What are the 52-week high and low prices?
-- Which day/month saw maximum volume spikes?
-- Does volume correlate with major price shifts?

-### 🎯 Investment Utility
-- Identify ideal entry/exit points using average vs. high/low prices
-- Analyze volatility periods and stability windows
-- Backtest strategies across quarters or years

 ## 📊 Visual Features

 | Visual        | Purpose                                      |